githubschool/turbo-system/README.md

 ## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK.
+Please take a moment to complete the class survey at: https://goo.gl/oti7U4.

 ## Scripts for Adding Files